eth-events/readthedocs/elastic/example-queries/index.rst

 ===============

-The following queries are meant to be a building block for your own eth.events queries.
+The following queries are meant to be a building block for your own anyblock.tools queries.

-You also will need a registered eth.events API-Account in order to run the REST calls.
+You also will need a registered anyblock.tools API-Account in order to run the REST calls.
 Keep in mind to replace the ``$mytoken`` variable in the ``cURL`` commands with your personal API token.

 .. contents::